ForEvolve/ForEvolve.DependencyInjection/README.md

 The goal of this library is to add support for contextual dependency injection.
 The extended goal would be to allow building complex object trees, conditionally, allowing for more flexibility than a single binding per service.

-What is currently supported:
+What is currently working:

 -   Transient contextual injection
 -   Scoped contextual injection
 -   Singleton contextual injection

-What is not supported yet:
+What is not working yet:

 -   Contextual injection in MVC controllers
 -   Contextual object trees building (using a service providers tree to manage the complexity)